NourDjihan/ProjectDataExtractor/README.md

 # ProjectDataExtractor

-Is a simple project to extract data from files according to regular expressions.
+Is a simple project to extract data from a project files according to regular expressions.